javiervela/network_routing_tui/README.md

 ## Description of Routing Algorithms

+The application implements two adaptive routing algorithms: Link-State (LS) and Distance-Vector (DV).
+The DV algorithm is implemented in two variants: an enhanced version and a legacy version.

+### Link-State

+A simple graph traversal that looks at all the possible routes from one specific node.

+### Distance-Vector (Enhanced)

+The distance vector algorithm is run step by step.
+During one step, each node sends its current routing tables to all its neighbors.
+Each neighbor gets a copy of the routing table at time $t$ and used to build the new routing table at time $t+1$.
+When receiving a table from a neighbor, a node uses it to update its own table.

+### Distance-Vector (Legacy)

 <!-- TODO Write implementation details... -->
 <!-- TODO describe extreme cases -->
 <!-- TODO how to handle "if they cross each other" (?) -->